Background Music (BGM)

 Loudspeakers: To produce the audio/music

-IP BGM uses an IP network (LAN, WAN and Internet) to distribute and stream IP music and IP radio.
-IP based BGM designs and solutions can be created that were complex, difficult or simply not possible using traditional products and technology.
-For example, a large retail company or multi-site organisation could choose to centralise their BGM, perhaps throughout the country - providing improved control and deployment flexibility of streaming IP music and radio.
+IP BGM utilises an IP network (LAN, WAN and Internet) to distribute and stream IP music and IP radio.
+Improved and new BGM topologies and solution designs can be created when using IP BGM (not possible with traditional audio products and technology).
+For example, a large retail company or multi-site commercial organisation could choose to centralise their BGM service from a single location within their network or even with a 3rd party BGM provider (some internet ones now exist).
+In this way, IP BGM provides improved control and deployment flexibility of streaming IP music and radio throughout the stores and/or organisation.

-When considering background music or background radio (commercial or public broadcast), there are two organisations and licencing authorities you must consider.
+When considering background music or background radio in the UK (commercial or public broadcast), there are two primary organisations and licencing authorities you must consider.

 The Public Performance Licencing (PPL): This organisation licences 'recorded' music for public and/or commercial broadcast.
 The PPL focus is to the performers and artists.
 It collects and distributes licence fees as royalties, to recording artists and other qualifying members.